 Spraying is usually adopted when looking to save time during the project.
-Plywood sheets are sprayed with hempcrete mix evenly with the help of pipe pressure.
+Plywood sheets are sprayed with hemp lime mix evenly with the help of pipe pressure.
 The hemp-lime mix attaches to the plywood or the frame used.
 The hemp and binder slurry are combined together at the nozzle of the sprayer.
 Due to the pressure with which it is projected out of the nozzle, spray-applied hempcrete sticks firmly to the surface onto which it is sprayed.

 3. Hempcrete blocks